 Here’s the bad news…

 I took a career course in college where the instructor said that having a beard – even if it’s the short and neatly trimmed kind – lowers your chance of getting job offers because employers aren’t able to see enough of your face to judge you as a person – to see “the man behind the mask,” so to speak.
-It may sound silly, but a long bushy beard might actually cause the hiring manager to suspect you of hiding something and it makes them less likely to hire you for that reason.
+It may sound silly, but a long bushy beard might cause the hiring manager to suspect you of hiding something and it makes them less likely to hire you for that reason.

 But what if you’ve had a beard your whole life and you’ve grown rather attached to it?
 (No pun intended!)
-Maybe your beard is part of your identity and you just don’t feel like yourself without it; or even worse, you actually feel self-conscious without it.
+Maybe your beard is part of your identity and you just don’t feel like yourself without it; or even worse, you feel self-conscious without it.
 Or maybe you look so baby-faced without a beard that people mistake you for a 12-year-old and don’t take you seriously.
 A guy with a weak chin or jaw bone could actually benefit from a beard giving him the appearance of strength and confidence.
 Like Abe Lincoln!

 Here’s the good news…